RetroAbstract/rssguard/resources/docs/Documentation.md

 <img alt="alt-img" src="images/gui-dark2.png" width="600px">

 ### Command Line Interface <a id="cli"></a>
 RSS Guard offers CLI (command line interface).
-For overview of its features, run `rssguard --help` in your terminal.
+For an overview of its features, run `rssguard --help` in your terminal.
 You will see the overview of the interface.

 ```
 Usage: rssguard [options] [url-1 ... url-n]